Atlas-OS/docs/docs/faq.md

 	Follow only these steps and ignore everything else on the installation documentation:

 	- Download an ISO
-		- If you want Windows 11, firstly make sure that you fit the requirements and go to the [Windows 11 MSDL page](https://massgrave.dev/msdl/#2616)
 	- Reinstalling Windows

 	This will get you to a completely stock Windows 10 installation.